Water Rate Update

 Infrastructure

 TID serves 150,000 acres of irrigated land across a 307 square-mile service area.
-Some of TID’s more than 250 miles of gravity-fed canals are nearly 130 years old, and significant improvements are needed maintenance is needed on this aging infrastructure.
+Some of TID’s more than 250 miles of gravity-fed canals are nearly 130 years old, and significant improvements and maintenance is needed on this aging infrastructure.

 • Upper Main Canal Rehabilitation will improve flow capacity at, and improve the reliability of, the Upper Main Canal, which serves as the main artery of the TID irrigation system.